haffidra/CountryWeather/README.md

 Task #1
 Using Sequential searching, because no need sorting data first.
+The task is to search patient contain part of patient name, then need to look all element of array.
 With ignoring sorting data, searching become faster.
+If using Binary Search, the data need to be sorted first and it'll take some times and not for search patient contain part of patient name.

 Task #2